Vietnam.vn - Nền tảng quảng bá Việt Nam

 (Nguồn: Shutterstock)

-Middle East 'shunning' USD
+The Middle East is 'shunning' the USD.

-McDowell does not rule out the possibility that the dollar's dominance will one day fade.
+McDowell did not rule out the possibility that the dominance of the US dollar would one day gradually diminish.
 But right now, "much of this talk is symbolic.
-Any changes are very small and slow," he said.
+Any changes are very small and slow," the expert asserted.

 Đồng USD mất dần sức hút tại Trung Đông.
 (Nguồn: Shutterstock)